 In 2009, we moved to the middle of the United States and boy, was it ever a shock to the system.
 I hadn’t lived in my passport culture (one of them) for twenty years.
 I sounded like an American but felt no sense of belonging to the US.
 I was a so-called “hidden immigrant” and buried within me was so much grief.
 At the time, I found great relief writing about the TCK tensions I was faced with during my ongoing transition.
 Perhaps those brutally honest reflections will one day resurface in the form of a book or something else.
 In the meantime, blogging here has a similar therapeutic purpose for my day to day life as a TCK mama.

 My blog allows me as an Adult Third Culture Kid (ATCK) and a mother to three children to first and foremost remember and mark my journey as a young mother.
-We often call the threesome by their middles: “Ayodelé” (4.5yrs – means ‘Joy is in the house’ in Yoruba) and toddler girl “Délice” (born on Christmas Day 2013 – name means ‘delight’ in French) and then there is our baby boy “Amani” (‘peace’) born December 2015.
+We often call the threesome by their middles: “Ayodelé” (8yrs – means ‘Joy is in the house’ in Yoruba) and 6 year old girl “Délice” (born on Christmas Day – name means ‘delight’ in French) and then there is our littlest boy “Amani” (‘peace’) born December 2015.
 So, I’ll readily admit it, my blog serves a totally selfish purpose.
 I want to record the changes in myself and in my thought process and to be able to look back on how I navigated the tension of wanting to raise my children to be multicultural, multilingual and most importantly global-minded in a monocultural setting.

 Today, we are back in France.
-We moved to a village in the south eastern part of France this past June 2016.
-We’re an One Parent One Language (OPOL) family: I speak French to Ayo, Délice and Amani.
-Papa speaks English to them.
-And we have more recently been actively inviting Mandarin into our home.
-I get excited about language, culture, travel, natural birth but also delicious food and gorgeous design or deeper topics like injustice, adoption, faith and freedom in Jesus.
+We’ve been back for four years already!
+How time flies!
+We moved to a village in the French pre-Alps in June 2016.
+We all speak English, French and we have more recently been actively inviting Mandarin into our home.
+German to follow suit.
+I get excited about language, culture, travel, trail running, natural birth but also delicious food and gorgeous design or deeper topics like injustice, adoption, faith and freedom I have found in following Jesus.
 If any of these things interest you, then welcome to the virtual dinner table conversation!
-You can also follow me on twittter: @tckmama and Instagram, where my name is @thirdculturemama.
+You can also follow me on twittter: @tckmama and Instagram, where my handle is @thirdculturemama.